dewitt4/Cloud-Custodain/tools/c7n_sentry/README.md

             "": {
                 "policies": [
                     {
-                        "mode": "must by non-empty, but value is arbitrary", "name": "foo"
+                        "mode": "must be non-empty, but value is arbitrary", "name": "foo"
                     }
                 ]